Vintage-Warhawk/Discord-PyBot-Framework/readme.md

 ## Requirements

-- Python 3.12 or higher
 - Docker installed and running on your machine
 - Discord Bot Token
-- Bash support if using `build.sh`

 Python dependencies are installed automatically via Docker.